 Vietnam is still in a growth stage economically and in a lot of other aspects.
 It’s hard to say if the country can follow in the footsteps of Singapore and Hong Kong, as the government’s policies need to develop to make this happen.
 The censorship issue has been widely discussed recently.
 Without some resolution, development in the Arts will remain slow here.

-Not many galleries celebrate their five birthdays in HCMC… What is the secret?
+Not many galleries can celebrate so many years in HCMC… What’s your secret?
 What differentiates your gallery from the others?

 From the beginning, the target was to be based in Saigon, and not to think about making money to take away from here.
 So we run international fairs and bring the money back into town to support the local community.
 This place less pressure on our gallery.
 Vin Gallery not only exhibits local artists but international artists as well, and this also makes us a bit different from other galleries in town.